PixelChainDapp/PixelChain-GoLang-Decoder/README.md

 ## Run

-To run the application run the following in command line
+To run the application execute the following in command line

 `./pixelchain 0`